godotengine/godot-docs/classes/class_node2d.rst

 | *Getter* | get_z_index()      |
 +----------+--------------------+

-Z-index.
+Z index.
 Controls the order in which the nodes render.
-A node with a higher Z-index will display in front of others.
+A node with a higher Z index will display in front of others.

 Method Descriptions
 -------------------